KelvinJC/MyHackerNews/README.md

 python manage.py runserver
 ```

-By default, all Django applications listen on http://127.0.0.1:8000 so once the server is running, copy and paste the link into your preferred browser
+By default, all Django applications listen on http://127.0.0.1:8000 so once the server is running, copy and paste the link into your preferred browser.

-### Screenshots
+## Screenshots
 * Home page
 ![](zreadme_imgs/home.png)
 <br><br>